 According to the Alabama bankruptcy code, mutual aid society benefits are exempt from bankruptcy.
 Many people may belong to mutual aid associations and can use this exemption to their benefit turning their times of financial turmoil.
 Some of the following groups may be considered mutual aid associations:

 These groups are meant to help a person work through difficult times and help others when they are financially successful.
 As the benefits from these groups can significantly help a debtor to help themselves, the financial benefits associated with these societies are not subject to bankruptcy proceedings.

 If you have been trying to manage a massive debt burden and simply cannot handle it any longer, we may be able to help you with your bankruptcy proceedings.
-To learn more about exemptions and your bankruptcy options, contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, at (205) 324-4000 today.
+To learn more about exemptions and your bankruptcy options, contact the Birmingham bankruptcy lawyers of [firm-name], at [phone-number] today.